 Our attorneys have experienced appealing residential & commercial property taxes in Washington State, Alabama, Maryland and the District of Columbia.
-Schedule a free consultation to learn how Remus Enterprises Law Group aggressively advocate to lower your your property tax payments.
+Schedule a free consultation to learn how Remus Enterprises Law Group aggressively advocate to lower your property tax payments.

 If you're seeking to lower your residential or commercial property tax assessment on your real estate in Illinois, contact Serritella Law to schedule a free consultation.

 Solon Phillips, Partner of the General Litigation Group at Remus Enterprises Law Group, is an experienced legal professional with extensive experience working in large law firms while devoting much of his spare time in volunteer work in public service.